RIOT-OS/riot-course/slides/05-lorawan-with-riot/lorawan-with-riot.md

 ---

-## Généralités sur LoRaWAN
+# Overview of LoRaWAN

 <br/>

-- Protocole IoT créé par Semtech et aujourd'hui soutenu par la LoRa Alliance
+- IoT protocol by Semtech and promoted by the LoRa Alliance

 <br/>
 .center[